dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 		- Cloud Architecture
 		- CDNs
 	- Web Protocols
 		- Web protocols are the foundation of network communication, essential for the functioning of distributed systems.
+They include standards and rules for data exchange over a network, involving physical infrastructure like servers
-They -
+	-
 	-